RTS522A/dhcp6/README.md

 Fork Update
 -------
+Sep.
+2020  Zhao Zhigang (zzg2005)

-Added support for Compatible with dhclient and dhcpstarv within the existing framework.
+Added support for compatible with Dhclient and Dhcpstarv based on the current framework.
 Modified the bug that exists when DHCP resources are used up.

-Zhao Zhigang (zzg2005)